-10 Alternative New Zealand Road Trips You Won’t Regret Spending Time On
+10 Alternative New Zealand Road Trip Ideas You Won’t Regret Trying

 With New Zealand being so far from the rest of the world, many tourists focus on seeing the major attractions within the small amount of time they have.
 As a result, many trips end up looking similar to one another.
 There’s nothing wrong with that but you’re seeing only a small portion of beauty that the country has to offer.
 With the help of other travel bloggers, I have compiled 10 alternative New Zealand road trip routes that you should consider taking, whether on a detour or on a return visit.